-ARTICLE 22.
+ARTICLE 41.
 TO SEE IF THE TOWN WILL AMEND THE HANOVER ZONING BYLAWS WITH THE INSERTION OF A NEW SECTION FOR DIGITAL MESSAGE BOARDS AS FOLLOWS:

-New Zoning Bylaw Section 5.900 Special Permit for Digital Message Boards zoning requirements below and those of the Hanover Sign Bylaw.
+New Zoning Bylaw Section 5.900 Special Permit for Digital Message Boards

+5.910 Purpose: This section of the Zoning Bylaw is adopted pursuant to MGL chap.
+40A Section 9 for the regulation of new Digital Message Boards and the enlargement/structural alteration of any existing free-standing signage to add a Digital Message Board component in accordance the zoning requirements below and those of the Hanover Sign Bylaw.
 This Special Permit review will ensure the visual environment of signage on public ways and signage on private property (as viewed from public ways) with Digital Message Boards can be done with consideration of vehicular and pedestrian safety, convenience, aesthetics, and scenic beauty of the area as well as the welfare of the general public from distracted driving and any visual obstructions.